Cassette deck: Noise reduction and fidelity

 Dolby later introduced Dolby C and Dolby S noise reduction, which achieved higher levels of noise reduction; Dolby C became common on high-fidelity decks, but Dolby S, released when cassette sales had begun to decline, never achieved widespread use.
-It was only licensed for use on higher end tape decks that included dual motors, triple heads, and other refinements.
+It was only licensed for use on higher-end tape decks that included dual motors, triple heads, and other refinements.

 Dolby HX Pro headroom extension provided better high-frequency response by adjusting the inaudible tape bias during the recording of strong high-frequency sounds, which had a bias effect of their own.
 Developed by Bang & Olufsen, it did not require a decoder to play back.
-Since B&O held patent rights and required paying license fees, many other manufacturers refrained from using it too.
+Since B&O held patent rights and required paying license fees, many other manufacturers refrained from using it.

-Other refinements to improve cassette performance included Tandberg's DYNEQ, Toshiba's adres and Telefunken's High Com, and on some high-end decks, automatic recording bias, fine pitch adjustment and (sometimes) head azimuth adjustment such as the Tandberg TCD-330 and TCD-340A.
+Other refinements to improve cassette performance included Tandberg's DYNEQ, Toshiba's adres and Telefunken's High Com, and on some high-end decks, automatic recording bias, fine pitch adjustment and head azimuth adjustment such as on the Tandberg TCD-330 and TCD-340A.